← Blog

 There's a book at Yale that nobody can read.

-The Voynich Manuscript is a 240-page illustrated codex written in an unknown script, filled with drawings of plants that don't correspond to any known species, naked women swimming through networks of green tubes for reasons that are not explained, and astronomical diagrams that appear to depict a cosmos that does not exist.1 The vellum has been radiocarbon dated to 1404-1438.
+The Voynich Manuscript is a 240-page illustrated codex written in an unknown script, filled with drawings of plants that don't correspond to any known species, naked women swimming through networks of green tubes for reasons that are not explained, and astronomical diagrams that appear to depict a cosmos that does not exist.1 The vellum2 has been radiocarbon dated to 1404-1438.
 People have been trying to crack it for over a century.
 Codebreakers from both World Wars took shots at it.
 The NSA took a shot at it.
 Academics, amateurs, at least one person who claimed the answer came to them in a dream.
 Nobody has succeeded.
 The full manuscript is digitized and freely available if you'd like to try.

 I spent a few months throwing computation at it, and I just put out a paper on what I found.
 This post is the non-academic version.
 No Greek letters, no statistical notation, just the ideas.